Skip to main content

 • There is a refractory period.
 Which is a time interval during which the system remains inactive even if it is under stimulation.

-Known biological clocks which exhibit "similar" behaviour are cardiac cells, neurons, and on a full organism scale venus flytraps.
-The stimulus can be electrical like in cells, mechanical as in the case of the flytrap, amongst others such as light for the case of circadian clocks or even chemical as in the case of oscillating reactions.
+Known systems which exhibit "similar" behaviour are cardiac cells, neurons, and, on a full organism scale venus flytraps.
+The stimulus can be electrical like in cells, mechanical as in the case of the flytrap, in some other systems the stimulus can be chemical or even light.

-The little movie below (borrowed from Flavio Fenton’s old website) shows a myocyte being stimulated at a single location.
+The movie below (borrowed from Flavio Fenton’s old website) shows a myocyte being stimulated at a single location.
 The stimulus location releases calcium which then diffuses through the cell, activating more release locations sites and forming a wave.
 The stimulus is continuous, yet the behaviour of the myocyte is that of a beating cell.

 Propagating calcium wave producing the contraction of a ventricular cell.
 Copyright: Lee & Fenton

-Models and Arrhythmias.
+Cardiac Cell Models and Arrhythmias.

 #